Benjamin144/Europe-s-Favorite-Stadiums/README.md

 ## Introduction

-The main thrust of the site is to try and create an opportunity for the user to learn about sporting venues and surrounding areas across the world with then to enter competitions for a chance to win a bespoke holiday tour.
-Super Arenas is a fictional based charitable organisation that raises awareness of iconic sporting venues across the globe and promotes exclusive tours to far flung destinations, in return general users of the site can become members and pay a monthly subscription and get incentives throughout the year.
-The revenue is put back io into grassroots sports to help further develop talent and fitness in adults and primarily children.
+The main thrust of the site is to try and create an opportunity for the user to learn about sporting venues and surrounding areas across the world.
+They then have an option to enter a competitions for a chance to win a bespoke holiday tour.
+Super Arenas is a fictional based charitable organisation that raises awareness of iconic sporting venues across the globe and promotes exclusive tours to far flung destinations, in return general users of the site can become members and pay a monthly subscription to get incentives throughout the year.
+The revenue is put back into grassroots sports to help further develop talent and fitness in adults and primarily children.

 ## Conclusion